 I knew she was making up excuses to not give me that table and wasn’t sure why.
-I could believe that someone requested a specific table, but why would she lie about holding it for six people?
+We could believe that someone requested a specific table, but why would she lie to a customer about holding it for six people?
 I looked at her and asked her, “So, which is it?
 Are you changing it over to a six top or are you holding it for a guest that requested it?”

 Well, the manager was very pleasant.
 He sat us at one of the open tables, and I thanked him.
 I shared the story with him and he shook his head in disappointment.
 He apologized profusely and thanked me for coming to the restaurant.

 There is a big lesson here, and it’s very simple: Don’t lie to the customer.
 If you’re caught in a lie, it could cost you in a number of ways.

 For all of the reasons above, and a few more I’m sure, you don’t want to lie.
 A lie will come back to you in only negative ways.
 Being labeled a liar is not what you want to be known for.
 You won’t find people saying he or she is a good person and a wonderful liar.